BELEM

 many of the sites are closed.

-See most of Belem's attractions and ride Lisbon's metro, buses, and trams for FREE with the Lisboa Card.
+See most of Belem's attractions and ride Lisbon's metro, trains, buses, and trams for FREE with the Lisboa Card.

 The area's top 3 sights: Jeronimos